Domestic driveways

 Road reserve: The section of land that includes the carriageway and nature strips on both sides of the carriageway, usually measured from property boundary to property boundary.

-Cross fall: The slope at right angles to the alignment given to the surface of any part of the carriageway – usually expressed as percentage
+Cross fall: The slope at right angles to the alignment given to the surface of any part of the carriageway – usually expressed as a percentage

 Grade (gradient): The rate of longitudinal rise or fall of a driveway – usually expressed as a percentage.